theresalca/Module-2-draft/docs/uncertainty-introduction.md

 $$ \delta x_\mathrm{total} = \sqrt{\delta x_1^2 + \delta x_2^2 + \delta x_3^2 ...}$$

 Where $$\delta x_\mathrm{total}$$ is the total uncertainty in the measured value $$x$$ and $$\delta x_1$$,$$\delta x_2$$,$$\delta x_3$$,… are the various sources of uncertainty in the measurement of $$x$$ (e.g. random uncertainty, resolution uncertainty, etc).

+**When combining different sources of uncertainty make sure they have the same units**

 Remember: Systematic errors should be dealt with separately, by eliminating all you possibly can and estimating the size of remaining shifts, in addition to pinpointing the specific effect they would have on the final analysis.
 (Would they make the value you measure too large?
 Would they make a linear graph look quadratic?  etc.)